ZenkakuHiragana/gmod_addons/README.md

 * splatoon_sweps
 Splatoon weapons.
 Seems to be broken.
 * super_metropolice
-Nextbot for testing to fire bullets.
+I wanted to make Nextbot fire bullets.
+So this was created.